 The 5 personal branding tips edupreneurs haven’t heard before

-As an edupreneur, you are in the business of selling knowledge.
+As an and expert and an edupreneur, you are in the business of selling knowledge.
 Learners have a variety of considerations when they’re choosing a learning experience, including subject matter, pricing, course length, and accreditation, but primary among them is whose lessons they’re buying.
-As an edupreneur, before you sell your courses or other products you have to sell you.
+So, before you sell your courses or other products you have to sell you.

 Building a personal brand is a key strategy for any edupreneur.
 The right branding improves your status in your field, and becoming the go-to authority on your subject ensures your offerings are always in demand.
 Personal branding thus impacts every aspect of an edupreneur’s business, from generating leads to positioning yourself as a thought leader, not just teaching your subject but helping shape and steer it.